smdesai/SegmentText/README.md

 executable that wraps the SentencePiece C++ library through a custom Swift bridge.

 ## Prerequisites
-1. Follow the instrutions in Frameworks/README.md
+1. Follow the environment and model creation steps in coreml-conversion/README.md
-2. Follow the instructions in Sources/SegmentTextKit/Resources/README.md
-3. Once complete, the framework is ready to build
+2. Once complete, the framework is ready to build

 ## Build Commands
 ```bash